Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 Resend Global Administrator Invitation Email

-If the initial invitation email is not received, you can resend it to the Global Administrator.
+If you do not receive the initial invitation email, you can resend it to the Global Administrator.

 - Log in to the Teams Connector Provisioning Portal

-- Navigate to Reseller > Enterprises and locate the enterprise you'd like to resend the invitation.
+- Navigate to Reseller > Enterprises, then locate the enterprise you'd like to resend the invitation to.

-- Click the three dots next to the enterprise and select Resend Invitation Email.
+- Click the three dots next to the enterprise, then select Resend Invitation Email.

 - The Global Administrator of the Microsoft Tenant will receive an email from Microsoft Teams Phone with an invitation Code and a link to complete registration.
 This process was initiated when you created the Enterprise in the last step.